greenthegarden/Architecture-and-Services-References/docs/07__devsecops-practices.md

 ## DevSecOps

-DevSecOps is DevOps, plus the integration of security at all stages in the software development.
+DevSecOps is DevOps with an emphasis on integrating security at all stages of development and operations.

 ![DevSecOps venn diagram](../assets/DevSecOps_venn.png)